How Accurate Are Home Pregnancy Tests?

 - Be alert and do not interpret the test results after the allotted test “Reaction Time”.
 These are usually incorrect results.

-- Whether you are using the dip test or the stream test, you must use precision.
+- Whether you are using the dip test strip or the midstream test, you must use precision.
 For best results, allow sufficient urine saturation of the test strip or midstream tip as per test instructions.
 Also pay attention that the liquid does not touch the test area (where you read results).
 For test strips, do not dip the strip below the submersion marker or arrow line.
 For midstream tests, hold the test so the test area (window) is facing away from your stream of urine.

 - Avoid “Evaporation Lines” by reading test results within the allotted reaction time before they can be formed.